We have never found our place and balance as much as we have been on the road.

 The change of pace is definitely something we still can not control when we leave Popo.

 A daily, a routine settled even here, in our aluminum box.

-The adventure is incredible of course, we realize it, but it seems that we are hooked to the movement.
-A need to be constantly surprised and especially to be most often outdoors.
+The adventure is incredible of course, we realize that, but it seems that we are addicted to movement.
+A need to be constantly surprised and above all to be outdoors most of the time.

 Need to breathe, breathe, sweat, discover, feel!

 Looking out the window is not enough unless the landscape scrolls, the horizon calls us.

 Is this the illness of travelers?
 An insatiability of discoveries and experiences.
 A rage to live and accumulate moments.

 We are not afraid of tomorrow but afraid of what will happen or rather will not happen between today and tomorrow.